-Oscar is getting ready to celebrate a milestone birthday: Its 95th!
+Oscar is ready to celebrate a milestone birthday: His 95th!

-The upcoming 95th Oscars will mark nearly a century of cinematic excellence, with a ceremony that Academy CEO Bill Kramer told A.frame will honor both the year's best films and this historic anniversary.
-"The energy around the show should feel like a massive celebration of cinema and the awards — our legacy, our artists, our movies, our future," he said.
-"The 95th gives us a great opportunity to knit together the incredible legacy of the Oscars, the diverse and powerful work we do across the Academy, and our vision for the future," explained Kramer.
+This year's 95th Oscars will mark nearly a century of cinematic excellence, with a ceremony that Bill Kramer, CEO of the Academy, says will honor both the best films from the past year and this historic anniversary.
+"The energy around the show should feel like a massive celebration of cinema and the awards — our legacy, our artists, our movies, our future," he told A.frame.
+"The 95th gives us a great opportunity to knit together the incredible legacy of the Oscars, the diverse and powerful work we do across the Academy, and our vision for the future."

-As we look forward to the 95th Oscars, A.frame is here to keep you in the know about the who, what, when and where of the show.
+With less than a week to go, here's everything you need to know about the who, what, when and where of the upcoming show.